 Aziraphale says it with his whole body, and Crowley feels it vibrate through them both.
 The word feels like a command.
 The next time Aziraphale strokes him Crowley comes, voice cracking on Aziraphale's name, body bowed up into him.
 Aziraphale moans at the pressure of Crowley clenching down on him, the way his body trembles, and buries his face in Crowley's neck, thrusts into him three, four more times before spilling hot inside him.
 Crowley moans when he feels it, so wrung out and sensitive and still wanting to take anything Aziraphale gives him.

-Aziraphale kisses Crowley as he's pulling out, which is somehow the gentlest thing Crowley has ever experienced, and he almost wants to crawl away.
+Aziraphale kisses Crowley as he's pulling out, which is somehow the gentlest thing Crowley has ever experienced, and he sort of wants to crawl away.
 He's delighted when Aziraphale pulls him close thirty seconds later, arranging them so that he can give Crowley a good amount of body heat.
 It just doesn't seem very demonic for Crowley to ask for a cuddle.
 Then again, it's not very demonic to get fucked by an angel, but Crowley has his limits.

 "Well," Aziraphale says, after a ten-minute silence.
 "I'd like to see Satan talk to you now with my fingerprints all over you."